-NFL Analyst Believes This Team Presents ‘Perfect Scheme Fit’ For Cam Newton
+NESN

-Cam Newton’s 2019 season is over, and it feels like we’ll soon be able to say the same about his tenure in Charlotte.
+Cam Newton’s 2019 season is over, and it feels like soon we’ll be able to say the same about his tenure in Charlotte.

-The Panthers on Tuesday placed Newton on injured reserve.
+The Carolina Panthers on Tuesday placed Newton on injured reserve.
 The veteran quarterback has been limited to two games this season due to a Lisfranc injury in his left foot, which apparently hasn’t responded well to treatment.
 Carolina has fared well in Newton’s absence, as second-year signal-caller Kyle Allen has collected a 5-1 record since taking over under center in Week 3.

-Given Newton’s injury history and contract situation, it wouldn’t be shocking if the Panthers elected to move on from the 30-year-old in the offseason.
+Given Newton’s injury history and contract situation, it wouldn’t be shocking if the Panthers elect to move on from the 30-year-old in the offseason.
 Newton likely would field a handful of suitors, but former NFL fullback Mike Robinson believes there’s one team that offers an ideal fit for the 2011 No. 1 overall pick.

 “For me, a great landing spot — and I know this might not be too sexy of a pick for America — the Tennessee Titans,” Robinson said Tuesday on NFL Network’s “NFL Total Access.”
 “They have a defense.
 They’re only allowing 18.3 points per game, that’s top 10 in the National Football League, and they’re eighth in sacks.
 They know how to stop people.
 When you have a running quarterback or a mobile quarterback, you want to have a tough-nosed defense.
 They also run their offense through the tight ends and running backs, just like the Carolina Panthers do a little bit.
 So for me, when you look at a scheme fit, the Tennessee Titans are the perfect scheme fit for a Cam Newton.”